smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Using App Services/index.md

 // This will be nil since it's the first update SDLServiceUpdateReason *capabilityReason = aCapability.updateReason;

-// The app service record will give you access to a service's generated id, which can be used to address the service directly (see below), its manifest, used to see what data it supports, whether or not the service is published (it always will be here), and whether or not the service is the active service for its service type (only one service can be active for each type)
+// The app service record will give you access to a service's generated id, which can be used to address the service directly (see below), it's manifest, used to see what data it supports, whether or not the service is published (it always will be here), and whether or not the service is the active service for its service type (only one service can be active for each type)
 SDLAppServiceRecord *serviceRecord = aCapability.updatedAppServiceRecord;

 // From OnSystemCapabilityUpdated